bondy-io/bondy_docs/docs/concepts/what_is_bondy.md

 - **Scalable**<br>Bondy was designed from the ground up as a distributed router.
 It can leverage different network topologies for data replication and routing allowing it to scale to hundreds of nodes[^topo].
 Bondy is written in Erlang/OTP which offers unprecedented soft real-time, high concurrency and self-healing capabilities.
 A single node can handle millions of concurrent client connections.
 - **Always-on**<br>Bondy replicates state across the cluster using a masterless architecture (all nodes are equal) and a gossip-based eventually consistent reliable state dissemination protocol which keeps state synchronised across nodes in the cluster without compromising availability.
 In addition, Bondy uses active anti-entropy to repair missing or divergent state as a result of node failure, physical data loss or corruption, and quickly bring additional nodes up-to-date.
 The combination of these features allow Bondy to be highly available even under network partitions, message loss and node failures.
 - **Dynamic**<br>Bondy offers dynamic message routing automatically and efficiently delivering RPC and Publish/Subscribe messages between clients connected to separate nodes in the cluster.
 Clustering formation is automatic and self-healing which saves operators the hassle of maintaining cluster connectivity.
+- **Polyglot**<br>Bondy clients implement an open protocol that works with multiple transports and serialization formats.
+With Bondy your distributed application components can choose the programming languages and frameworks yet be integrated without adapters.
 - **Easy to deploy anywhere**<br>Bondy can be deployed anywhere from resource-constrained AMD64/ARM64 edge devices to private, hybrid and public clouds running bare metal, virtual machines and containers.
 Bondy provides out-of-the-box automatic clustering formation based on DNS which allows deploying a cluster on one go.

 ## Why should I use Bondy?